z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math32/readme.md

 The `z80_mulu_de` has zero argument detection, leading zero detection, and is unrolled.
 With the exception of preserving `hl`, for equivalency with z80-zxn `mul de`, it should be the fastest `16_8x8` multiply possible on a z80.

-To calculate the 24-bit mantissa a special `mulu_32h_24x24` function has been built using 9 multiplies, the minimum number of `16_8x8` multiply terms.
+To calculate the 24-bit mantissa a special `mulu_32h_24x24` function has been built using 8 multiplies, the minimum number of `16_8x8` multiply terms.
 It is much more natural for the z80 to work in `16_8x8` multiplies than the Rabbit's `32_16x16` multiply.
-It is a "correct" multiply, in that all terms are calculated and carry forward is considered.
-The lower 16-bits of the result are simply truncated, leaving a further 8-bits for mantissa rounding within the calling function.
+It is not a "correct" multiply, in that all terms are calculated and carry forward is considered.
+The lowest term is not calculated, as it doesn't impact the 32-bit result The lower 16-bits of the result are simply truncated, leaving a further 8-bits for mantissa rounding within the calling function.
 The resulting `mulu_32h_24x24` could be the fastest way to calculate an IEEE sized mantissa on a z80, z180, & z80-zxn.

 By providing a specific square function, all squaring (found in square root, trigonometric functions) can use the `_fssqr` or the equivalent C version.
-This means that the inverse `_fsinvsqrt` function uses `_fssqr` 6 multiplies in its `32h_24x24` mantissa calculation, in some situations, instead of 9 multiplies with the normal `_fsmul` function, and also avoids the need to use the alternate register set.
+This means that the inverse `_fsinvsqrt` function uses `_fssqr` 5 multiplies in its `32h_24x24` mantissa calculation, in some situations, instead of 8 multiplies with the normal `_fsmul` function, and also avoids the need to use the alternate register set.

 #### mulu_z80_de and zero detection

 Both zero detection and leading zero removal are implemented for the `mulu_z80_de` function.
-But I would question more generally about whether zero detection in the mantissa calculation is worth it or not?
+But one could question more generally about whether zero detection in the mantissa calculation is worth it or not?

-A lot of integer like numbers have "short" mantissas, when represented in floating point.
+A lot of "integer like" decimal or their binary equivalent numbers have "short" mantissas, when represented in floating point.
 If we call a 24-bit mantissa made up of three bytes "abc", then quite often the b and c bytes end up being zero.
-I think this will be a common case.
-Handling these with zero detection will be a big win, making many multiplies very fast (because the result is zero).
+I think this is a common case.
+Handling these with zero detection will be a big win, making many `mulu_z80_de` multiplies very fast (because the result is zero).

 Of course the other side of the argument is that integers should be handled by the integer library, and that calculating a 8 iteration polynomial estimation for `logf()` (for example) will never have zeros in it, so carrying zero detection overhead for short mantissa floats is just wasteful.

-When benchmarking the library, using the spectral-norm example, it was found that about 26% of function calls an early exit because of a zero multiplier was achieved.
+When benchmarking the library, using the spectral-norm example, it was found that for about 26% of `mulu_z80_de` function calls an early exit was achieved because of a zero multiplier or multiplicand.
 Specifically 4.94 million `zeroe` exits and 4.42 million `zerod` exits, from 34.6 million function entries.
 This one benchmark is not everything, but it does show the value of zero detection.

 #### mulu_32h_32x32